 Dennis Kowalski is a Fire Fighter and a Nationally Registered EMT-Paramedic (NREMT-P) for the city of Milwaukee.
 He is also certified in advanced cardiac life support (ACLS), advanced pediatric life support (PALS), and as a CPR Instructor for the American Heart Association.
 As a Fire Fighter and Paramedic Dennis has had a lot of experience dealing with life and death.
 His training and skills have given him numerous opportunities to be a part of saving lives while helping others in great distress.
 In addition to his day job, he also teaches emergency medicine at the Milwaukee Fire Academy and the Milwaukee County Emergency Medical Center.
 He also works special events as a paramedic with the Bradley Center Sports Arena.
 He has been a National Registry examiner at the local technical colleges where he helped to certify many new Emergency Medical Technicians & Paramedics.
 As for problem solving under pressure, he has managed and set up emergency triage at mass casualty incidents.
 He feels that his knowledge & experience in emergency medical services will make him a vital asset to CI's board of directors and he is eager to share what he has learned as a bridge between conventional emergency medicine and cryonics.

 Dennis was raised in a small suburb outside of Milwaukee.
-In 1986 always a competitor, he proudly took home the golden gloves title in boxing.
-In 1987, After high school, he served in the US Marine Corps on a special assignment to Alpha company 3rd Reconnaissance. (an intelligence gathering unit hand picked for covert military operations.)
-There he held a secret clearance in communications.
-In 1991, he went to the University o f Waukesha to study philosophy and astronomy.
+In 1986 he proudly took home the golden gloves title in boxing.
+In 1987, he served in the US Marine Corps on a special assignment to Alpha company 3rd Reconnaissance.
+There he held a secret clearance in communications and intelligence gathering.
+In 1991, he went to the University of Waukesha to study philosophy and astronomy.
 Science has always been and continues to be a great love of his.
-From 1991 to 2003 he worked with the US postal service where he supervised operations.
+From 1991 to 2003 he worked with the US postal service where he supervised distribution and operations.
 There he received training in budgeting, finance, marketing and was awarded several citations for revenue generating suggestions and proposals.

 Dennis has volunteered for many charitable causes to include USMC toys for tots, Disabled American Veterans, and currently Project Staying Alive an urban initiative to teach children the alternatives to violence.
 He also works with the FOCUS & Survive programs designed to educate the community about fire safety and prevention.
 He has served on committees for Equal Employment Opportunity, Quality Control, MPO Sportsman club, Wisconsin Mycological Society and as a political action volunteer.
 He also is a member of the Cato Institute a public policy research organization dedicated to the principles of individual liberty.
 He is happily married to his wife Maria.
 They have 3 young boys, a dog and a cat.